Skip to content

-In this article, we'll explore the history of opal jewellery, how opals are formed, and how to care for opal jewellery to ensure that it stays looking beautiful for years to come.
+In this guide, we’ll explore the rich history of opals, how they are formed, and most importantly, how to care for them to keep their beauty intact for years to come.

 How are Opals Formed?